bogosj/bogosj/README.md

 ### ✨ Hi there 👋

-I work at Google.
+I used to work at Google.
 I occasionally work on personal projects here.

 - 📫 How to reach me:
   - https://keybase.io/bogosian